pearsonca/olin-letter/students.md

  artifact
  - add concrete practical experience: probably from structure of STDIO course, with course emphasis on having project, then sessions on how to attack the problem

+pulled from cover:

+Not suggesting abandoning all traditional teaching activities, but I think there's a lot to be done breaking out one-set-of-ideas, one-class, one-semester mode.
+Probably means developing more modular reference / training material, figuring out to evaluate full range of skills - measured by ability to complete a project that demands them? how to do team evaluation